From the moment you arrive at Eve Health you will experience a warm welcome and friendly service.

-Following your first visit, you will usually see your obstetrician every 4 weeks until Week 28, every 2 weeks from Week 28 to 36 and then weekly from 36 weeks.
+Following your first visit, you will usually see your obstetrician every four weeks until Week 28, every two weeks from Week 28 to 36 and then weekly from 36 weeks.
 Of course, this might be modified depending on your pregnancy and any concerns that might develop.

-One of the Eve midwives – Lauren, Jean and Laurie will meet with you for two routine scheduled appointments.
+One of the Eve midwives – Jean, Laurie and Paula will meet with you for two routine scheduled appointments.
 These are usually around 16 weeks and again around 34 weeks.
 These appointments are between 20 – 40 minutes in length and cover common pregnancy concerns, diet, exercise and offer another opportunity to answer any questions or concerns that you may have.

 Our midwives run an Eve Antenatal Education Program and our Eve Mother’s Group.